Value Proposition Canvas - Part One

 Budget – I can spend up to $15,000

-Wanting to look professional – I can’t show up to work in an old bomb
+Wanting to look professional – I can’t show up to work in a run-down car

-Wanting to look successful – It needs to look a bit fancy
+Wanting to look successful – It needs to look like I've made money

 Hoping to attract “special friends” – It should impress my passengers

-Fitting in with my colleagues – I don’t want to stand out
+Fitting in with my colleagues – I don’t want to seem different

-Masculinity/Femininity – I don’t want a “girl’s car” or “boofhead’s car”
+Masculinity/Femininity – I don’t want a “girly car” or “hoon car”

-Joining in with my friends – I want to be able to go 4WD’ing with my friends
+Joining in – I want to be able to go 4WD’ing with my friends on weekends

 Environmental responsibility – I want to show that I’m socially conscious